ebrasha/abdal-duplicate-remover/README.md

 ## 🖥️ System Requirements
 - Windows Operating System
+- No prerequisites are required for execution.
 - Minimum 1GB RAM
 - 300MB Free Disk Space

 ## 📥 Installation
 1. Download the latest release from the releases page
-2. Extract the ZIP file to your preferred location
+2. Run the installer file and complete the installation process.
 3. Run the Abdal Duplicate Remover executable - no additional installation required!

 ## 🔧 Usage